cobhimself/COB_SSD/README.md

    your render queue.

  * Get RQ Item Path - Click on "Get RQ Item" to select an output module to grab the image sequence path from.
-If there is only one RQ item and it only ahs one output module, this output module is automatically selected without any futher input.
+If there is only one RQ item and it only has one output module, this output module is automatically selected without any futher input.
 Start and end frames of the output module are automatically entered in as the start and end frames to delete.